Portugal Golden Visa Funds & US Taxes: The PFIC Trap and How to Avoid It

 Frequently Asked Questions

-This is the single most important question a US investor can ask before subscribing.
-Without a PFIC Annual Information Statement, you cannot make a QEF election and will default to the punitive excess distribution regime — effective tax rates can exceed 50%.
-In our experience, roughly {70%} of the funds we track now provide this statement, but the remaining {30%} do not.
-We always confirm in writing with the fund manager before recommending any fund to a US client.
+This is one of the most important questions a US investor can ask before subscribing.
+Without a PFIC Annual Information Statement, a QEF election is generally not available, and the default §1291 excess-distribution regime applies — which can produce effective tax outcomes materially worse than long-term capital-gains treatment.
+Some funds in our directory provide this statement and others do not, so confirm in writing with the fund manager before subscribing.

-The tax treatment at exit depends entirely on what elections you have made.
-With a QEF election, gain is generally capital gain and your basis is stepped up by prior income inclusions — this is the cleanest exit.
-Under the default regime, the excess distribution rules apply with interest charges that can push effective rates above 50%.
-In our experience, the exit event is where the QEF election pays for itself most clearly.
-We have seen tax differences of {$XX,XXX+} between QEF and default-regime investors in the same fund.
+The tax treatment at exit depends on which elections were made.
+With a QEF election, gain is generally capital gain and basis is stepped up by prior income inclusions.
+Under the default §1291 regime, the excess-distribution rules apply with a compounding interest charge that can push effective rates above long-term capital-gains treatment.
+The exit event is often where the QEF election produces the largest dollar difference, but the precise outcome depends on the investor's facts.

-U.S. citizens are taxed on worldwide income regardless of where they live.
+US citizens are taxed on worldwide income regardless of where they live.
 Moving to Portugal does not eliminate PFIC, FATCA, or FBAR obligations.
-If you acquire Portuguese tax residency under the NHR or other regime, you may have additional Portuguese tax obligations and potential treaty benefits.
-We see this situation frequently — {52%} of our applicants are US citizens, many of whom are planning to relocate.
-The multi-jurisdictional tax planning needs to start before you invest, not after you move.
+Portuguese tax residency under a regime such as IFICI (the successor to NHR) may create separate Portuguese tax obligations and potential treaty considerations.
+Coordinate the multi-jurisdictional plan with a US cross-border tax adviser and Portuguese counsel before subscribing rather than after relocation.

 Next Steps